cryptonicsconsulting/signor-did-contracts/README.md

 The Signor DID method specification can be found [here](https://github.com/cryptonicsconsulting/signor-did-contracts/blob/master/did-method-spec.md).

+A library for Node.ja and browser can be found in https://github.com/cryptonicsconsulting/signor-did-contracts/tree/master/lib.

 Also includes a register for verifiable claims based on the [ERC-780 proposal](https://github.com/ethereum/EIPs/issues/780) (may be replaced by an [ERC-1812](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1812.md) implementation).